Introducing Coalton: How to Have Our (Typed) Cake and (Safely) Eat It Too, in Common Lisp

 and #:coalton-prelude

 , many other functions and data structures are spread across its standard library, imported as needed.
-Here is the package definition for the examples in this post:
+Here is a typical package definition that nicknames the standard library functionality for math, strings, and lists:

 (:local-nicknames (#:math #:coalton-library/math)